Yakiniku Dan Asakusa

 What makes it special

 Asakusa is famous for tempura, sushi, and old-Tokyo izakaya — yakiniku is not what most visitors come here for.
-That’s exactly why Yakiniku Dan rewards a detour.
+That’s exactly why Yakiniku Dan is worth seeking out — a small counter where every cut is hand-selected and watched closely on the grill.
 The 32-seat counter and table room is small enough that the same staff watches every grill, and the sourcing focuses on individually selected wagyu cuts rather than a fixed course menu.

-The house philosophy plays on the kanji 団 (dan, “circle/gathering”) — the implication is that yakiniku is best enjoyed slowly, in small groups, with the grill at the center of the table doing the social work.
+The house philosophy plays on the name character dan (“circle/gathering”) — the implication is that yakiniku is best enjoyed slowly, in small groups, with the grill at the center of the table doing the social work.

 How to visit

-Walk north from Asakusa station, past Sensoji and the Nakamise shopping street.
+A 5–7-minute walk north from Asakusa Station (Tokyo Metro Ginza Line / Tobu Skytree Line / Toei Asakusa Line), past Sensoji and the Nakamise shopping street.
 Continue one block past the Sensoji compound and the restaurant is on the west side of the road, on the ground floor of the KIYAMA Building.

 Why we included it